Children's Hospices Across Scotland: CHAS at Home

 In 2003 Rachel House at Home launched, offering a home care service to families in their own homes.
 The service originally operated out of The Highland Hospice in Inverness and moved to Ardross Terrace, Inverness in June 2009.
 In December 2008 Rachel House at Home became known as CHAS at Home.
 In December 2011 CHAS at Home launched an Aberdeen base at Rosemount Place, Aberdeen.
 Now CHAS at Home supports families across every local authority in Scotland, operating out of four hubs across Scotland.
 In 2018/19, CHAS at Home supported approximately 1200 visits across every local authority area in Scotland, providing both planned care and emergency end-of-life care.
 In 2018/19, a volunteer-led home support service was established to support families of children with life-shortening conditions and operates in east central Scotland.

 CHAS in hospitals

 Most children who die from a life-shortening condition die in hospital.
-CHAS employs 4 Diana Children's Nurses.
-These are senior nursing roles who work across NHS areas and are based in Inverness, Aberdeen, Edinburgh and Glasgow.
+CHAS employs 3 Diana Children's Nurses.
+These are senior nursing roles who work across NHS areas and are based in Aberdeen, Edinburgh and Glasgow.
 In 2019, a new hospital-based CHAS team was established in the Royal Hospital for Children in Glasgow.
 This is the first children's palliative care team in Scotland.
-CHAS also jointly employs consultant-level posts with NHS Lothian, NHS Greater Glasgow and Clyde, and NHS Ayrshire and Arran.
+CHAS also jointly employs consultant-level posts to form teams with NHS Lothian, NHS Greater Glasgow and Clyde, and in NHS Ayrshire and Arran.
 A report on work in neonatal palliative care in Edinburgh was published in 2019.